 On the VNET Integration page, select Add VNet.

 In Network Feature Status, use the settings in the table below the image:

 Setting Suggested value Description Virtual Network MyResourceGroup-vnet This virtual network is the one you created earlier.
 Subnet Create New Subnet Create a subnet in the virtual network for your function app to use.
 VNet Integration must be configured to use an empty subnet.
 It doesn't matter that your functions use a different subnet than your VM.
 The virtual network automatically routes traffic between the two subnets.
 Subnet name Function-Net Name of the new subnet.
 Virtual network address block 10.10.0.0/16 Choose the same address block used by the WordPress site.
 You should only have one address block defined.
 Address range 10.10.2.0/24 The subnet size restricts the total number of instances that your Premium plan function app can scale out to.
 This example uses a

 /24subnet with 254 available host addresses.
 This subnet is over-provisioned, but easy to calculate.

 Select OK to add the subnet.
 Close the VNet Integration and Network Feature Status pages to return to your function app page.

 The function app can now access the virtual network where the WordPress site is running.
 Next, you use Azure Functions Proxies to return a file from the WordPress site.

 With VNet Integration enabled, you can create a proxy in your function app to forward requests to the VM running in the virtual network.

-In your function app, select Proxies > +, then use the proxy settings in the table below the image:
+In your function app, select Proxies from the left menu, and then select Add.
+Use the proxy settings in the table below the image:

 Setting Suggested value Description Name Plant The name can be any value.
 It's used to identify the proxy.
 Route Template /plant Route that maps to a VM resource.
 Backend URL http://<YOUR_VM_IP>/wp-content/themes/twentyseventeen/assets/images/header.jpg Replace